-Charles Cullimore is the Chairman of OSPA.
-Here is is accompanied by his wife in daughter at the Farewell Reception on June 8th 2017.
+Charles Cullimore was the last Chairman of OSPA.
+This photograph shows him accompanied by his wife in daughter at the Farewell Reception on June 8th 2017.
 In the March 2017 copy of the Overseas Pensioner he wrote:

 "A year ago the journal contained my letter about the Time for Closure'.
 We have progressed plans for that event, while continuing to deal with regular business.
 However, this will be the last Chairman's Annual Report, because the Association will finally come to an end in the last quarter of this year.
 I and all my colleagues on the Council share the deep regret of all members on this situation, but it has had to be accepted because our reserves are running out.

 An important new project has been started, which is designed to extend the record of OSPA members' service and experiences after OSPA itself closes.
 This is "Project Voices", inspired by and managed from the University of Vienna, with support from other universities in the US.
 It is significant that over 100 OSPA members have offered to take part in the initial round of interviews, to recount and review their work in the colonial territories, as a counter to the current trend of criticism and denigration of the colonial era.

 On pensions issues, we have continued our efforts to obtain some relief for the Zimbabwe Public Service pensioners, but I have to acknowledge that we have had no success.
 We were able to meet the new FCO Minister for Africa.